CASE STUDY: Hitachi Construction Materials.

 Process / Quality

-At Hitachi’s request, our ‘standard’ service is employed; review, pre-processing, translation, review, proofreading, review, spot-checking, formatting, post-processing, delivery and feedback.
+At Hitachi’s request, our ‘Premium’ service is employed; review, pre-processing, translation, review, proofreading, review, spot-checking, formatting, post-processing, delivery and feedback.

 Files are sent to us in either MS Word or Adobe InDesign format.
 For either format, our ‘target’ language files must mirror the ‘source’ language files as much as possible, allowing for cultural localisation.
 This includes layout, imagery, indexing, contents tables, font choice and technical implementation (incl. for script languages such as Arabic).
 Print-ready files are returned.